leangjia/blender_docs/trunk/blender_docs/manual/render/eevee/render_settings/motion_blur.rst

 which is known as Accumulation Motion Blur.
 This technique is precise but requires many steps for clean gradients.
 This is used in combination with the post-process blur to handle the inter-step gaps.
-Each step corresponds to a full scene re-evaluation and can add a lot of overhead to the rendertime.
+Each step corresponds to a full scene re-evaluation and can add a lot of overhead to the render time.
 Adding more steps also allows to reduce the maximum blur parameters as the post-process blur will need to cover less distance.

 .. note::